Who is at Fault in a Tailgating Accident in Pennsylvania?

 There are various reasons why a motorist may tailgate.
 However, the reasoning behind their decision to tailgate is often due to inexperience or other factors.
 For example, tailgating is often committed by motorists that are experiencing some level of road rage.
 These drivers may drive aggressively or even employ the use of their horn and headlights to scare the motorist ahead to shift into a different lane.

 Another common reason that a motorist may tailgate another car is to stop another vehicle from cutting in front of them.
 This tactic is dangerous because not only is the motorist tailgating, but they are blocking another vehicle from entering the lane at the same time, which could cause the other driver to respond erratically.
 Additionally, a driver that is attempting to force another drive to merge in behind them may become distracted and hit the vehicle ahead if they are not paying attention.

 As mentioned, a driver may also tailgate because they are inexperienced and cannot gauge the accurate distance to follow a vehicle ahead of them.
 When this happens, the motorist may be caught by surprise when the lead vehicle seemingly brakes for no reason.
 As a result, the driver may rear-end the lead vehicle or cause another serious accident trying to escape the lane before they collide with the lead vehicle.

-In other circumstance, a motorist could tailgate to take advantage of the decrease in wind resistance.
+In other circumstances, a motorist could tailgate to take advantage of the decrease in wind resistance.
 This will allow the driver to propel their vehicle without expending any excess amounts of gasoline.
 However, there is still potential for an accident to occur in this situation.